An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of spectra: E pluribus unum

 of maps of spectra, where we have written $MU(k)$ for $BU(k)^{V_k}[-2k]$.
 By the universal property of the limit, this is equivalent to a single map of spectra

 where by definition

 This spectrum $MU$ may informally be thought of as the infinite desuspension of the Thom spectrum of the infinite dimensional tautological bundle over $BU$.

-So far we have not used the compatibility of the orientations with direct sums (the operation giving the $\infty$-abelian group structure on $BU$).
-Requiring this is equivalent to requiring that $\rho\colon MU \to E$ is a morphism of $E_\infty$-ring spectra.
-This way we have shown that a system of compatible $E$-orientations on complex vector bundles is equivalent to the datum of a single morphism of $E_\infty$-ring spectra $\rho\colon MU\to E$.
-The morphism $\rho$ obtained this way has by construction the rather special property that all of its components $\rho_k = \tau_{k}\colon MU(k)\to E$ are generators of $[MU(k),E]$, which are free rank 1 $[BU(k),E]$-modules.
-Quite remarkably, this property is actually not special at all: \emph{every} morphism of $E_\infty$-ring spectra $\rho\colon MU\to E$ has this property.
+So far we have not used compatibility of orientations with formation of direct sums, the latter operation giving the $\infty$-abelian group structure on $BU$.
+Requiring this is equivalent to requiring that $\rho\colon MU \to E$ is a morphism of homotopy commutative ring spectra.
+The morphism $\rho$ described above has by construction the rather special property that all of its components $\rho_k = \tau_{k}\colon MU(k)\to E$ are generators of $[MU(k),E]$, which are free rank 1 $[BU(k),E]$-modules.
+Quite remarkably, this property is actually not special at all: \emph{every} morphism of homotopy commutative ring spectra $\rho\colon MU\to E$ has this property.
 Namely, one has $MU(0)=\SSS$ and the morphism $MU(0)\to MU$ is the unit of $MU$.
 As a ring morphism preserves the unit, we have a commutative diagram